MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bank-how-setup-bank-accounts.md

     :::column-end:::
 :::row-end:::

 Incoming payments are always imported through the **Payment Reconciliation Journal** or directly in the **Bank Account Reconciliation** page.
-In contrast, outgoing payments can originate from any receipt journal.
-The only prerequisite is that the **Allow Payment Export** field in the relevant receipt journal batch must be selected.
+In contrast, outgoing payments can originate from any payment journal.
+The only prerequisite is that the **Allow Payment Export** field in the relevant payment journal batch must be selected.

 The illustration shows the route of outbound payments:

 :::row:::
     :::column:::
-        6. The transactions populated in a receipt journal that has been prepared for exporting payments to file.
+        6. The transactions populated in a payment journal that has been prepared for exporting payments to file.
         <br><br>
         7. The *bank statements import format* links the import setup to the bank account
         <br><br>